JackSzwergold/Writing/memories/The Time I Shoplifted from Speedway Drugs.md

 I gave him a high five and he went back outside to play with other kids.
 I felt like I owed him something, but he seemed like a pro at this kinda stuff so he just smiled and didn’t say much more or ask for anything.
 He was simply sharing some knowledge he had with me.

+I buzzed the buzzer and my dad let me in.
+I completely forgot that I had the packs of toys in my hand as I went through the front door.

+“What are those?” my dad asked.
+“Where did you get them?” he added.
+I stood their and paused for a second and said, “I got them from some friends,” I said.
+“I traded some stuff for them,” I added.

+He looked at me and accepted what I said at face value but was clearly not that convinced.
+But he didn’t take them away from me.

+I headed into my room, opened up the packages and played with them.
+They weren’t the greatest toys in the world, but they were really cool to look at.
+Before you knew it I had some Civil War action happening on my floor.

+Later that evening, my dad came into my room to give me dinner and asked again, “Friends gave those to you?” he asked.
+And I said, “I traded for them.”
+And he again accepted what I said but seemed sceptical.

+I stood up to eat but also put the soldiers out on my desk and put them on display with some of the other stuff I had on my desk.

+***

+The next day I woke up and it was a seemingly normal day.
+My dad was up earlier than me and was out shopping and I was putzing around my room.

+I played around with those Civil War figures some more when I started to get bored and decided I should just go outside and do something.

+So I ran downstairs, me up with some neighborhood kids and then played around

 ***

 *The Time I Shoplifted from Speedway Drugs (c) Copyright by Jack Szwergold; written on July 21, 2018.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*